Airstack-xyz/docs/guides/farcaster/token-gating.md

 If the length of the `data.Socials.Social` array is 0, then it implies that the user has no Farcaster.

-Otherwise, the user does and can be given access to a the desired feature.
+Otherwise, the user does and can be given access to the desired feature.

 ## Gating only user(s) that have Farcaster and NFT